krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 The out-of-the-box feature is most important though.
 Oftentimes, you can run a baseline random forest on a data set without no clean-up, scaling, or normalization.
 This out-of-the-boxness scares some people -- those who have spent years concerend with inference, proper imputation, taking logarithms, using Box-Cox and so on!
+Even spooky to the unspookable: random forests technically do not even require a validation set!  ("Say whaaat?!")
 It can feel a little funny to (i) not care about any of that, and (ii) expect to have any understanding of how the many predictors affect the outcome.
 But this is precisely what random forests offer!
 If you suffer from random forest fear, then I guarantee that getting your hands dirty with this technique will quickly begin